 - Discussing investigation results with decision makers

 - Business Owners

 - Project Managers

 Why Should You Attend

-Participants will receive information and practical advice on how to handle harassment and bullying investigations effectively.
-Participants will be better prepared to determine what circumstances prompt an investigation, the importance of dealing with problems early on, enforcement of your organization’s policies and procedures, knowing the right questions to ask, and steps to take to protect your organization from future lawsuits.
+Participants will receive information and practical advice on how to handle an investigation effectively.
+Participants will be better prepared to determine what circumstances prompted the investigation, the importance of dealing with problems early on, enforcement of company policies, knowing the right questions to ask and steps to take to protect your company from future lawsuits.